 If SMEs are the backbone of an economy, professional service providers are the ones who grease the cogs of that machinery.
-Notaries, accountants, insurance agents, consultants etc. provide value added services that are indispensable to the operations of a business in the 21st century.
-We touched upon how eIDAS can be leveraged for professional service providers in a previous article here.
+Notaries, accountants, insurance agents, consultants, etc. provide value-added services that are indispensable to the operations of a business in the 21st century.
+In a previous article, we touched upon how eIDAS can be leveraged for professional service providers.

 - Only the signatory has control of their signing key